kubeshop/testkube/docs/docs/testkube-enterprise/articles/auth.md

 For a list of all supported identity providers, see [Connectors](https://dexidp.io/docs/connectors/).

-Examples below show how to configure Testkube Enterprise with each identity provider by editing the `dex.configTemplate.additionalConfig` field in the Helm chart values.
+The examples below show how to configure Testkube Enterprise with each identity provider by editing the `dex.configTemplate.additionalConfig` field in the Helm chart values.

 ### Quickstart